πŸ“Œ This is Part 2 of the series. Part 1: Theory explains why this matters.

 ONEmesh - map of Meshtastic devices in Russia.
 Connecting to their MQTT server lets your node appear on the map and exchange data with other participants.

-πŸ” MQTT transmits: messages, device metrics, location (if enabled) to the map and Telegram chats according to region/city settings.
+πŸ” What’s transmitted via MQTT: text messages, device metrics (battery, signal), location (if enabled).
+Data goes to the map and regional Telegram chats per city settings.

 Core Parameters